isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The support library facilities are designed to be extremely lightweight (zero-overhead) so that they impose no overhead compared to using conventional alternatives.
 Where desirable, they can be "instrumented" with additional functionality (e.g., checks) for tasks such as debugging.

+These Guidelines assume a `variant` type, but this is not currently in GSL because the design is being actively refined in the standards committee.

 <a name="SS-views"></a>